TWUOnline/multi-access/pages/02.learning-design/activities-and-assessment/gallery.md

 1. use self and peer feedback to foster reflection and critical thinking

 With these outcomes in mind, how might you demonstrate your understanding of them?
 Consider these learning artifacts:
-- A quiz on key terms, such as formative and summative assessment
+- a quiz on key terms, such as formative and summative assessment
-- A Venn Diagram that explains the connection between assessment, outcomes and  activities
+- a Venn Diagram that explains the connection between assessment, outcomes and  activities
-- A critical thinking project to assess your creative thinking and communication skills.
+- a critical thinking project to assess your creative thinking and communication skills.
-- A reflective paper sharing how you implemented a new activity or assessment strategy and evaluated its effectiveness?
+- a reflective paper sharing how you implemented a new activity or assessment strategy and evaluated its effectiveness
+- a literature review on assessment strategies and their effectiveness
-- A grading rubric
+- a grading rubric
-- A group presentation on feedback, including using self and peer feedback
+- a group presentation on feedback, including using self and peer feedback